slavabdev/MS2-coffeeshop-website/README.md

     * Mozilla Firefox;
     * Microsoft Edge;
     * Safari.
-- The website was viewed on such devices as desktops, laptops, tablet (Samsung galaxy tab A), and mobile (IPhone X, IPhone XS Max, Huawei P10, IPhone11, Samsung Galaxy S10).
+- To be sure that website is responsive, it was viewed on such devices as desktops, laptops, tablet (Samsung galaxy tab A), and mobile (Iphone 6, IPhone X, IPhone XS Max, IPhone11 PRO MAX, Samsung Galaxy S10) .
-- All buttons and links have been tested several times to make sure they work correctly.
+- All buttons, forms and links have been tested several times to make sure they work correctly.
 - Friends and family members reviewed the website from their devices to make sure that website is displaying well and all functions are working properly.
 ### Known Bugs
-- At the current moment, if the user clicks on different subscription options buttons for many times, it causes to a page "freezing".
+- At the current moment, if the user clicks on different subscription options buttons (subscription page) for many times, it causes to a page "freezing".
 To eliminate this user has to put a cursor and click at any place of the form lines or refresh the page.
 ## Deployment
 This project was developed using the GitPod, committed to Git and pushed to GitHub.
 ### GitHub Pages